|Species account in my journal|

 Hints and Tips

-•record the locality of sighting, observer and date
+•record the locality of the sighting, observer, and date

 •For frequently traveled trails, use standard references or prominent landscape features.
 State the distance from the pond, the big red boulder, etc.